Tibbe90/Hello-User/README.md

 ### 🏠 Home Page
 - A welcoming front page introducing the club and what it’s about.
 - Just a simple intro for visitors and car enthusiasts.
+- From here you can log in, when logged in you will unlock additional functions and the add members page.

 ### 👥 Members Page
 - Shows a list of all current club members.